jazzfool/thunderclap/Widgets.md

 - **`Layable....`** ✔️
 - **Outgoing Event Queues:**
     - `event_queue`: `CheckboxEvent`
+        - `CheckboxEvent::Press`: The checkbox has been pressed/released.
-        - `CheckboxEvent::Toggle`: The checkbox has been checked/unchecked.
+        - `CheckboxEvent::Check`: The checkbox has been checked/unchecked.
         - `CheckboxEvent::MouseHover`: The cursor has entered/left the checkbox boundaries.
         - `CheckboxEvent::Focus`: The checkbox has gained/lost focus.